Why “Data Center as a Service” (DCaaS) is the Future of Colocation

 Setting up a private cloud, however, can be quite a challenge for smaller organizations.
-The servers and equipment needed to manage a private cloud are both expensive and time consuming to maintain.
+The servers and equipment needed to manage a private cloud are both expensive and time-consuming to maintain.
 Colocation data centers offer a great solution for companies fortunate enough to own this equipment, allowing them to rent rack space and relieve their IT professionals from the burden of maintaining their network infrastructure.
 Traditionally, though, companies without these resources had to rely on the public cloud for all their computing needs.

 By essentially off-loading IT infrastructure to a data center, DCaaS allows companies to lower their capital costs significantly.
-They can also ensure that they’re not burdening themselves with unnecessary costs, instead paying only for the capacity they need based on their short-term and long-term needs.
-For organizations looking to expand their data operations over time, DCaaS options allow them to get started right away rather than waiting until they’re in a position to make an investment.
+They can also ensure that they’re not burdening themselves with unnecessary costs, paying only for the capacity they need based on their short-term and long-term needs.
+For organizations looking to scale their data operations over time, DCaaS options allow them to get started right away rather than waiting until they’re in a position to make an investment.
 Every moment they spend waiting to act is a moment their competitors are potentially moving past them.

 Scalability always presents a problem for IT infrastructures.
 It’s one thing for a company to make plans to expand its services, but increasing the server and computing capacity to make those plans a reality is quite another.
 For organizations operating within their own private data center, their growth potential is forever limited by their existing IT infrastructure; if they don’t have the capacity to expand operations, then they simply can’t do it.
 Furthermore, this hard limitation makes it difficult to react to changes in the market, causing them to miss out on opportunities and potentially waste substantial resources investing in infrastructure they need today, but might not need tomorrow.

-By partnering with a data center through a DCaaS relationship, companies can ensure that they get the IT resources they need at the exact moment they need them.
+By partnering with a colocation data center through a DCaaS relationship, companies can ensure that they get the IT resources they need at the exact moment they need them.
 Scaling their operations up or down is a simple matter of adjusting monthly billing rather than planning a long-term investment in expensive equipment that will continue to incur costs even if it isn’t being used to its fullest extent.

-As the Marketing Coordinator for vXchnge, Kaylie handles the coordination and logistics of tradeshows and events.
-She is also responsible for social media marketing and brand promotion through various outlets.
-Kaylie enjoys creatively developing new ways and events to capture the attention of the vXchnge audience.
-If you have a topic idea, feel free to reach out to Kaylie through her social platforms.
+As the Marketing Manager for vXchnge, Kaylie handles the coordination and logistics of tradeshows and events.
+She is responsible for social media marketing and brand promotion through various outlets.
+She enjoys developing new ways and events to capture the attention of the vXchnge audience.